-Looking to establish a private limited liability company (LLC) in Norway?
-For a foreign company looking to establish a LLC in Norway there might be some challenges.
-First off, you don't have access to Norwegian registration portals.
-Secondly, a lot of the the applications and electronic resources are only available in Norwegian.
-In this blog we outline the process foreign companies must follow to establish a private limited liability company in Norway and where to seek help.
+Interested in setting up a private limited liability company (LLC) in Norway?
+For foreign companies considering this, there may be several challenges.
+Firstly, access to Norwegian registration portals is restricted.
+Secondly, many applications and electronic resources are solely in Norwegian.
+In this blog, we detail the procedure foreign companies need to adhere to in order to establish a private limited liability company in Norway, along with avenues for assistance.

 How to establish a business in Norway - electronic registration via Altinn